Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Setup for the Arthur-Selberg trace formula for GL(n)

 \subsection{The trace formula}

-Our main tool for the proof of the global result is Arthur's trace formula for $\GL(n)$.
-We only recall as much as we need for our proof.
-For more details regarding the trace formula, see for example~\cite{Arthur:intro-trace}.

-Arthur's trace formula is an identity of distributions
+Arthur's trace formula~\cite{Arthur:tr-I}*{(4)} is an identity of distributions

 of the geometric and spectral side valid for test functions $f\in C_c^{\infty}(G(\A)^1)$.
-Both sides can be written as sums of ``finer" distributions.
-See Section~\ref{sec:fine} for a more detailed description of the geometric side.
-The spectral side will be treated in Section~\ref{sec:spectral}.
+In Section~\ref{sec:fine} we provide a detailed analysis of the geometric side.
 The strategy then is to consider the integrated trace formula

-One then identifies the main terms as $t\rightarrow\infty$ on both sides as the main terms occurring in Theorem~\ref{thm:weyl}, and shows that the remaining parts of the integrated trace formula only contribute to the error term.
+We shall identify the main terms as $t\rightarrow\infty$ on both sides as the main terms occurring in Theorem~\ref{thm:weyl}, and estimate the remainder terms with a power saving in $t$ and a polynomial control in the Hecke operator $\tau$.